Blockhouse Bay

+Etymology

+Blockhouse Bay had its current name officially adopted in 1948.
+Earlier it was known by the name Avondale South and before that it was considered part of Waikomiti.
+The name is derived from the block houses that were constructed on the site during the New Zealand Wars.

 History

 Early history

 Portage Road is the location of Te Tōanga Waka, one of the overland routes between the two harbours (and thus the Pacific Ocean and the Tasman Sea), where Māori would beach their waka (canoes) and drag them overland to the other coast, thus avoiding having to paddle around North Cape.
 This made the area of immense strategic importance in both pre-European times and during the early years of European occupation.

 The earliest European known to have trekked through, and followed the coastline of the Manukau Harbour in an endeavour to find if there was a waterway connecting the two harbours, was the Rev. Samuel Marsden in 1820.
-Two missionaries who had arrived in New Zealand on 30 December 1834, William Colenso and R. Wade, walked through the Whau South area in 1838 hoping to find a Māori settlement, but the Pa site on Te Whau point had been abandoned some time before.
+Two missionaries who had arrived in New Zealand on 30 December 1834, William Colenso and R. Wade, walked through the Whau South area in 1838 hoping to find a Māori settlement, but the pā site on Te Whau point had been abandoned some time before.
 They remarked that the area was "open and barren heaths, dreary, sterile and wild."

-Te Whau Bay was used as a camping spot fur European settlers during the early colonial era of Auckland.
+Te Whau Bay was used as a camping spot for European settlers during the early colonial era of Auckland.